 Picture The Scene

-Earlier that day, 'Mi Amigo', a B-17 bomber with 10 crew members on board, had been part of a U.S. bomber group from Chelveston Airfield, Northamptonshire.
+Earlier that day, 'Mi Amigo', a B-17 bomber with 10 crew members on board, had been part of a U.S. bomber group that had taken off from Chelveston Airfield, Northamptonshire.
 Their mission was to carry out a daylight raid on a Luftwaffe military airbase at Aalborg in occupied Denmark.

 The military airbase at Aalborg was shrouded in fog and they were unable to locate it.
-The formation of American bombers was set upon by German enemy fighters.
+German enemy fighters set upon the formation of American bombers.
 Three B-17s were shot down and the remainder fled back across the North Sea, jettisoning their bombs en route.

 'Mi Amigo' had been badly damaged.
 The plane emerged from the clouds over the city of Sheffield.
 The engines were failing. when the pilot spotted the green of Endcliffe Park and descended to attempt a landing.
 The ten crew members who died that day were: